Icon of a calendar

 The Bioarchaeology Program carried out its usual work with landowners who serve as site stewards, and local, state, and federal agencies in upholding our responsibilities for ancient burial site and inadvertent discovery investigations and reporting, and the protection of sites potentially impacted by development.

-We also made significant progress on our statewide survey of post-contact Indian cemeteries in Minnesota; Sam Murphy has recorded and mapped in GIS 399 cemeteries and other significant places (i.e. boarding schools, removal routes, reservation boundaries).
-In consultation and collaboration with descendant communities the main goal of this project is to foster the protection of these important places through comprehensive documentation.
+We also completed a statewide survey of post-contact Indian cemeteries in Minnesota.
+Sam Murphy recorded and mapped in GIS 399 cemeteries and other significant places (i.e. boarding schools, removal routes, reservation boundaries) and shared results in consultation and collaboration with descendant communities.

 STRATEGIC INITIATIVES